What’s Happening This Week

 - Favorite Poem Project

-The Favorite Poem Project, cosponsored by Boston College and the Library of Congress, is dedicated to celebrating, documenting, and encouraging poetry's role in Americans' lives.
+The Favorite Poem Project, cosponsored by Boston University and the Library of Congress, is dedicated to celebrating, documenting, and encouraging poetry's role in Americans' lives.
 Watch or listen to citizens read poems they love.

 - Poetry Archive